East Sheen area guide

 Formerly a hamlet within the parish of Mortlake, East Sheen lies adjacent to Richmond Park.
 East Sheen offers a range of buildings, from 18th and 19th century mansions to modern developments such as the eco-development in Pembroke Gardens, and is one of the areas of London that still truly possess the village-feel.
 Unlike much of London, this affluent residential area has managed to avoid becoming a commuter town, and is home to a large number of families, generating a strong community.

-The long central high street has a great selection of independent shops, boutiques, convenience stores, restaurants, cafs and pubs.
-However, perhaps the biggest attraction for families living in East Sheen is its three outstanding primary schools; East Sheen, Marshgate, and Sheen Mount.
+The long central high street has a great selection of independent shops, boutiques, convenience stores, restaurants, cafés and pubs.
+However, perhaps the biggest attraction for families living in East Sheen is its three outstanding primary schools - East Sheen, Thomson House, and Sheen Mount.

 Despite its village feel, central London can be reached in just 23 minutes from Mortlake train station.
 Although still considered a relative hidden gem within London, East Sheen has not failed to attract its fair share of celebrity residents including Sir Trevor McDonald, comedienne Catherine Tate, and in the past Tim Berners-Lee; inventor of the World Wide Web.